 In the current setup, it is almost impossible to imagine our lives without Wi-Fi connectivity.
 I still remember a summer when I had a whale of a time with a 2Mbps connection, but our craving for data has increased exponentially.

-It’s not just the required throughput to cater to 4k streaming and to download big files.
-Our Wi-Fi faces different sorts of challenges today, most of which are related to dealing with a vast number of client devices.
-In 2019, an average home has about 10 connected devices, and by 2022 this number is expected to increase to 50.
+It’s not just the need for higher throughput to cater to 4k streaming and to download big files.
+Our Wi-Fi faces different sorts of challenges altogether, most of which are related to dealing with a vast number of client devices.
+In 2020, an average home has about 12 connected devices, and by 2022 this number is expected to increase to 50.

 What is Wi-Fi 6?
 Is it the same as Wi-Fi 802.11ax?

 The 802.11ax is the updated version of the existing 802.11ac standard.
-This new standard of Wi-Fi communication will span over the existing 2.4GHz and 5GHz spectrums and at the same carries support to include any additional band between 1 GHz and 7 GHz.
+This new standard of Wi-Fi communication will span over the existing 2.4GHz and 5GHz bands and, at the same time, carries support to include additional bands between 1 GHz and 7 GHz.

-Instead of focusing on peak data transfer rates, the standard focuses on improving average and worst-case performance to make a real difference with real-world usage, taking into account the increasing client devices and congestion.
+Instead of focusing on peak data transfer rates, the standard focuses on improving average and worst-case performance to make a realizable impact with real-world usage, taking into account the increasing client devices and congestion.

-Wi-Fi Alliance, that deals with the certification of all the new WiFi protocols, decided to make things simpler by giving an alias to this new standard as WiFi 6.
+Wi-Fi Alliance which deals with the certification of all the new WiFi protocols decided to make things simpler by giving an alias to this new standard as Wi-Fi 6.
 So, yes, the two are the same.

 In a nutshell, the Wi-Fi 6 is the next generation High-Efficiency Wireless communication standard that offers faster network speeds with better throughput and aims at tackling the issue of congestion arising due to the exploitation of the existing spectrum due to increase in the number of connected devices.